August 9, 2024

 Shubhankar Kahali

-LastArray is an AI lab formed to work on this gap.
+LastArray was formed to work in that gap.

-We start from the assumption that intelligence alone is not enough.
-Whether an AI system is evaluating a candidate, conducting research conversations, or acting autonomously across tools, its behavior emerges from the full system.
-Data collection, representations, inference logic, infrastructure, feedback loops, and human interaction all matter.
-Treating any one of these in isolation leads to fragile outcomes and misleading confidence.
+We start from the assumption that intelligence alone is not sufficient.
+AI behavior emerges from the full system—data collection, representations, inference logic, infrastructure, feedback loops, and human interaction.
+Treating any one of these in isolation produces fragile outcomes and misplaced confidence.
+At LastArray, the system itself is the unit of work.

 LastArray is intentionally small.
-It is a tightly aligned research and engineering lab built to think carefully and observe systems over long horizons.
-We are not optimized for rapid product cycles or short term metrics.
-This structure allows us to take responsibility for how our systems behave in real settings, long after initial release.
+We operate as a tightly aligned research and engineering lab, optimized for long-horizon observation rather than rapid product cycles.
+This structure allows us to remain accountable for how systems behave in real settings, not just how they perform in early evaluations.

 Every technical decision reflects this approach.
 Representations are chosen for stability.
-Evaluation methods prioritize durable signal over short term accuracy.
-Agent behavior is designed to adapt responsibly without quietly eroding trust.
+Evaluation prioritizes durable signal over short-term accuracy.
+Agent behavior is designed to adapt without quietly eroding trust.

 Our goal is not visibility or speed.